-Work and Community Life Skills
+Work and Community Life Skills 2 units for each of Preliminary

 2 units for each of Preliminary and HSC Board Developed Course - non ATAR

 Course Description This course focuses on the skills, knowledge, understanding, values and attitudes for employment, participation and independence in the community.
 You will develop an understanding of paid and volunteer work, and experience skills required in a post school environment.
 Opportunities will be provided for you to engage in a range of work and community based learning.